Costa Rican Model Karina Ramos Flaunts Incredible Abs And Beautiful Looks In New Snapshot

 Prior to posting the latest picture, Karina shared a beach photo where she could be seen posing along side Miss USA 2018, Sarah Rose Summers.
 While Karina opted for a printed blue bikini to show off her enviable figure and perfect tan, Sarah flaunted her curves in a skimpy bright-orange number.
 According to the geotag, the snap was captured in Tulum, Mexico.

 Karina also treated her fans to a sultry booty picture from her Tulum getaway where she was featured rocking a black bikini.
-The model turned her back toward the camera to strike a pose and, in the process, she put her pert derriere on full display to titillate her fans.
+The model turned her back toward the camera to strike a pose, and in the process, she put her pert derriere on full display to titillate her fans.

-As of this writing, the picture has racked up more than 27,000 likes and over 160 comments where fans couldn’t contain their excitement and expressed their admiration for the model in explicit terms.
+As of this writing, the picture has racked up more than 27,000 likes and over 160 comments, as fans couldn’t contain their excitement and expressed their admiration for the model in explicit terms.

 View this post on Instagram